 Are you ready to learn how to read Tarot?

 First, things first, go on Google or Pinterest and look at the different cards available.
 I highly recommend the Rider Waite*** deck for beginners and those with some experience.
 If these cards don’t appeal to you, then choose a deck that sparks some interest in you such as decks about fairies, dragons, animals, Manga, simple illustrations etc.

-As I've already mentioned, for those looking to take their Tarot knowledge to the next level, as a Professional Tarot Reader, Intuitive Empath and Psychic, I've created an easy-to-follow Tarot For Beginners video course which contains 86 mini bite-sized videos covering what Tarot is and isn't, how to read Tarot intuitively, ethics when reading for others and individual videos for all 78 cards.
-This only course is priced at just $47 and is yours to access for life so you can keep referring back to it.
+As I’ve already mentioned, for those looking to take their Tarot knowledge to the next level, as a Professional Tarot Reader, Intuitive Empath and Psychic, I’ve created an easy-to-follow Tarot For Beginners video course which contains 86 mini bite-sized videos covering what Tarot is and isn’t, how to read Tarot intuitively, ethics when reading for others and individual videos for all 78 cards.
+This only course is priced at just $97 and is yours to access for life so you can keep referring back to it.
 You can find the course by clicking here.
 It also comes with downloadable PDFs including my FREE guide to Understanding the 22 Major Arcana which is available to download here.